Mitosis

-Mitosis occurs only in eukaryotic cells.
-Prokaryotic cells, which lack a nucleus, divide by a different process called binary fission.
 Mitosis varies between organisms.
-For example, animal cells undergo an "open" mitosis, where the nuclear envelope breaks down before the chromosomes separate, whereas fungi undergo a "closed" mitosis, where chromosomes divide within an intact cell nucleus.
+For example, animal cells generally undergo an open mitosis, where the nuclear envelope breaks down before the chromosomes separate, whereas fungal cells generally undergo a closed mitosis, where chromosomes divide within an intact cell nucleus.
 Most animal cells undergo a shape change, known as mitotic cell rounding, to adopt a near spherical morphology at the start of mitosis.
 Most human cells are produced by mitotic cell division.
 Important exceptions include the gametes – sperm and egg cells – which are produced by meiosis.
+Prokaryotes, bacteria and archaea which lack a true nucleus, divide by a different process called binary fission.

 Discovery

 Numerous descriptions of cell division were made during 18th and 19th centuries, with various degrees of accuracy.
 In 1835, the German botanist Hugo von Mohl, described cell division in the green algae Cladophora glomerata, stating that multiplication of cells occurs through cell division.
 In 1838, Matthias Jakob Schleiden affirmed that "formation of new cells in their interior was a general rule for cell multiplication in plants", a view later rejected in favour of Mohl's model, due to contributions of Robert Remak and others.

 In animal cells, cell division with mitosis was discovered in frog, rabbit, and cat cornea cells in 1873 and described for the first time by the Polish histologist Wacław Mayzel in 1875.

 Bütschli, Schneider and Fol might have also claimed the discovery of the process presently known as "mitosis".
 In 1873, the German zoologist Otto Bütschli published data from observations on nematodes.
 A few years later, he discovered and described mitosis based on those observations.